 Snoring and sleep apnea are often linked because they’re both a result of an airway that has been blocked.
 (Common causes of airway obstruction include relaxed muscles in the mouth and throat as well as sinus infections or colds.)
 If you have sleep apnea, this blockage can stop your breathing and force your body to wake up; consequently, you spend much less time in the later stages of sleep that are important for maintaining your health.

-Does Mild Snoring Mean You Have Sleep Apnea?
+Does Mild Snoring Equal Sleep Apnea?

 While the vast majority of people with sleep apnea snore, that doesn’t mean that every case of snoring points to the disorder.
 In general, mild snoring may not affect the quality of your sleep.
 The snoring associated with sleep apnea tends to be very loud and heavy; it might also be accompanied by choking or gasping sounds.
 Of course, even if you don’t think your snoring is linked to sleep apnea specifically, it’s usually best not to take any chances.

-What are Other Signs of Sleep Apnea Besides Snoring?
+Other Signs of Sleep Apnea Besides Snoring

 People with sleep apnea may find that their snoring is accompanied by other symptoms, such as: